How the RAF heroically defended the British Isles against overwhelming odds in WWII

 Stage 2: The attack on the Royal Air Force airfields

-From 13th August to the 6th of September, the Luftwaffe launched a major offensive against British airfields.
+From 13th August to the 6th of September, the Luftwaffe had launched a major series of attacks against British airfields.

 This offensive was known as Adlerangriff (Eagle Attack).
-The aim of this offensive was to destroy the RAF's ability to defend Britain.
+The aim of this offensive was to damage the RAF's ability to defend Britain.

 During the Adlerangriff, the Luftwaffe targeted a number of key RAF airfields and radar stations in southern England.